bramstein/markup/src/writing/advanced-pattern-matching.md

-# Advanced Pattern Matching in JavaScript
+## Advanced Pattern Matching in JavaScript

-## Introduction

 We'll start with the pattern matcher we built in [the previous article](pattern-matching.html) .
 If you haven't read that yet, I would suggest you do so because it will be the foundation for this one.
 Recall the final factorial function: